OGPrago/WorkshopThree_OnlineStore/readme.md

 # WorkshopThree_OnlineStore

-OnlineStore is an application that simulates an online store; with search, add and remove products funtions.
+OnlineStore is an application that simulates an online store; with search, add, and remove product functions.
 ## Table of Contents

 - [Features](#features)